MaxPordon/Browser-Keyword-Searches/README.md

 4. Press `Alt + I` to navigate to *Import and Backup*
 5. Press `I` to select *Import Bookmarks from HTML...*
 6. Press `Ctrl + V` and `Enter` to paste the link to the Recommended Keyword Searches html file from this repo and to Open it
+7. Manually enter the keywords that you would like to assign to each bookmark.
+Suggestions are given in the bookmark title between the grave accents (\`)!

 ### Importing in other browsers
 Unfortunately, at least to the author's knowledge, currently other browser don't allow html-importation of keyword searches (or their equivalent).
 However, manual, one-by-one adding is possible in [Chrome (scroll down to "How to fill out text fields")](https://support.google.com/chrome/answer/95426?hl=en&co=GENIE.Platform%3DDesktop#zippy=%2Csearch-engine-field%2Cshortcut-field%2Curl-with-s-in-place-of-query-field).